Dragoon: Early history and role

 A non-military use of dragoons was the 1681 Dragonnades, a policy instituted by Louis XIV to intimidate Huguenot families into either leaving France or re-converting to Catholicism by billeting ill-disciplined dragoons in Protestant households.
 While other categories of infantry and cavalry were also used, the mobility, flexibility and available numbers of the dragoon regiments made them particularly suitable for repressive work of this nature over a wide area.

 In the Spanish Army, Pedro de la Puente organized a body of dragoons in Innsbruck in 1635.
 In 1640, a tercio of a thousand dragoons armed with the arquebus was created in Spain.
 By the end of the 17th century, the Spanish Army had three tercios of dragoons in Spain, plus three in the Netherlands and three more in Milan.
 In 1704, the Spanish dragoons were reorganised into regiments by Philip V, as were the rest of the tercios.

 Dragoons were at a disadvantage when engaged against true cavalry, and constantly sought to improve their horsemanship, armament and social status.
 By the Seven Years' War in 1756, their primary role in most European armies had progressed from that of mounted infantry to that of heavy cavalry.
-They were sometimes described as 'medium' cavalry, midway between heavy/armoured and light/unarmoured regiments, though this was a classification that was rarely used at the time.
+They were sometimes described as "medium" cavalry, midway between heavy/armoured and light/unarmoured regiments, though this was a classification that was rarely used at the time.
 Their original responsibilities for scouting and picket duty had passed to hussars and similar light cavalry corps in the French, Austrian, Prussian, and other armies.
-In the Imperial Russian Army, due to the availability of the Cossack troops, the dragoons were retained in their original role for much longer.
+In the Imperial Russian Army, due to the availability of Cossack troops, the dragoons were retained in their original role for much longer.